mikeroyal/Windows-11-Guide/Glossary.md

 **Command prompt (CMD)**  is the command-line interpreter of Windows operating systems.

+**Compatibility Support Module (CSM)** is a component of the UEFI firmware, which provides legacy BIOS compatibility by emulating a BIOS environment, allowing legacy operating systems and some option ROMs that do not support UEFI to still be used.

 D

 [Defender Security Center](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/microsoft-defender-security-center?view=o365-worldwide) is a user portal where you can access Microsoft Defender for Endpoint capabilities.
 It gives enterprise security operations teams a single pane of glass experience to help secure networks.